CharlottePrimiceri/ProbabilisticRobotics/README.md

   67th sample: enc_value=4294962835\
   68th sample: enc_value=526\
   overflow-previous+current is lesser than the difference preovious-current, so we have overflow.
+  This computation is done in the read_odometry(path) function.
 - <ins>True laser pose trajectory in octave</ins>:
    ![Figure_3](https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/GT_xy_laser.png)